naftaliharris/for-x-in-datasets/SPECIFICATION.md

 This document contains the specification for dataset formatting in this project.
 The primary underlying goal for this specification is simplicity.
-I want this specification to be easy to understand, and the resulting datasets to be easy to work with and easy to format to this specification.
+I want this specification to be easy to understand.
+I want it to be easy to format datasets this specification.
+And I want the resulting datasets to be easy to work with.

 ## The dataset directory

-Each dataset consists of three files in a directory: The data itself, called **DATA.tsv**, some short metadata about the dataset, called **METADATA.tsv**, and a textual description of the dataset and perhaps the variables in it, called **DESCRIPTION.txt**.
+Each dataset consists of three files in a directory: The data itself, called **DATA.tsv**, some short metadata about the dataset, called **METADATA.tsv**, and a textual description of the dataset, called **DESCRIPTION.txt**.

 The name of the dataset also serves as the directory name.
 Dataset names should consist of capitalized words separated by underscores rather than spaces, using